How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 Tell him, that "arrangement" is a harsh word.
 Be cheeky.
 Tell him, "Saying 'arrangement' suggests you want to de-sale what's really a sales process.
 That makes me sad".

-Tell him, that you aren't looking to come to an 'arrangement', you're looking to find agreement on price.
+Tell him, that you aren't looking to come to an 'arrangement', you're looking to find agreement on price first.

 It's like when you're dealing with a cold caller on the phone.
 He's got a script, right?
 He's got a list on his screen of all the things people say in response to his questions and how best to deal with each response.
 But try asking a cold caller a question he's not expecting, a completely out of the ball park question, and that puts him off his stride.